 According to the U.S. Bureau of Labor Statistics, investments and securities careers show positive signs of growth in the coming years.
-Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities, and financial services sales agents will grow by 10 percent from 2014 to 2024.
+Sparked by an increase in global investments in securities and commodities, along with a growing demand for investment advice, the BLS projects that employment in the securities, commodities, and financial services sales agents will grow by 10% from 2014 to 2024.

 By earning an MS in Finance with a concentration in investments and securities from SNHU, you can increase your leverage when competing for top jobs.
 A master's, combined with the appropriate licensing, will position you for a career as a broker, investment banker, trader and financial services sales agent.